Joel Peter Witkin (2007) Night in a Small Town

 Is there any certainty in my work?

-Yes, I do like to make things quite clear in my work, apart from the fact I amplify or desaturate my colours/lights or sometimes use unusual compositions, I also believe a lot of uncertainty is created after the image has been taken, it happens naturally or through post processing.
+Yes, I do like to make my intentions quite clear in my work, but I do not think they do come across so clear to the people viewing my photographs.
+I amplify or desaturate my colours/lights or sometimes use unusual compositions, I believe a lot of uncertainty is created after the image has been taken, it can happen through post processing.
 I have created images which can hold a certain amount of mystery.